top of page

 2000

-REBUILD SCHOOL IN HE BEI
+HELPED REBUILD A SCHOOL IN HEBEI PROVINCE

 Funded the rebuilding of a school in Luan Ping County, He Bei Province to the northeast of Beijing, China, for 400 students, Grades One through Nine.